 Observe water pump operation.
 Water must flow from the water pump indicator in a steady stream.
-If it doesn't, shut off the engine and investigate.
+If it does not, shut OFF the engine and investigate.
 Refer to Engine Overheating.

 Stop the engine and check the fuel system for leaks.